rUmbelino/guessGame/README.md

 The game was developed using a [decision tree](https://en.wikipedia.org/wiki/Decision_tree) in java.

 # Requirements
-Have Java 8 installed on the machine with the [enviroment variable JAVA_HOME](https://confluence.atlassian.com/confbr1/configurando-a-variavel-java_home-no-windows-933709538.html) configured.
+Have Java 8 installed on the machine with the [JAVA_HOME](https://docs.oracle.com/cd/E19182-01/821-0917/inst_jdk_javahome_t/index.html) enviroment variable configured.

 # Overview